fnagel/t3extblog/Documentation/UpgradeGuide/Index.rst

 Upgrade from 1.0.x to 1.1.0
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-**FlashMessage ViewHelper**
+**Changelog**

+- Improved FlashMessage ViewHelper

+- Better localization in backend

+- Improved backend module

+- Bugfixes

+**How to upgrade**

-FlashMessage VH now works like the Fluid default one (ul or div mode, no more h5 and p tags).
+FlashMessage VH now extends the the Fluid default one.

+No more :code:`h5` and :code:`p` tags, just some additional CSS classes for Bootstrap and the Fluid default :code:`ul` or :code:`div` mode.
 Note that the error partial has changed accordingly.

 Make sure styling still matches your needs as the HTML is slightly different now.